ScreamingSandals/BedWars/docs/troubleshooting.md

 Keep in mind that BedWars **does not moderate PvP**.
 If PvP does not work for you, it is caused by a misconfiguration or another plugin.
 If tips above did not help you, please contact us on our Discord server.

+If you have WorldGuard installed, you can also use a command to check which plugin blocks PvP.
+The command is `/wg debug testdamage -t <player_name>` and you need a second player to test this out.
+Click [here](https://worldguard.enginehub.org/en/latest/commands/#event-simulation) to read more about this command.

 ## Players regenerate too quickly/swords deal very little damage
 That is not a BedWars issue, increase your server's game difficulty (from easy to normal for example).